shuanggu0815/fedasync/README.md

 # Asynchronous Federated Learning Example

 ## Introduction
 This example illustrates the implementation of asynchronous federated learning based on the NVFlare architecture.
 In asynchronous federated learning, each client can independently update its model and send it to the server without waiting for other clients.
 The server aggregates the global model and local models using weighted methods.
-This example provides four different methods for calculating aggregation weights: `constant`, `hinge`, `polynomial`, and `data_weighted`.
-The first three methods are derived from the paper [Asynchronous Federated Optimization](https://opt-ml.org/oldopt/papers/2020/paper_28.pdf), while the `data_weighted` method determines the aggregation weight based on the amount of data at each client.
+This example provides three different methods for calculating aggregation weights: `constant`, `polynomial`, and `data_weighted`.
+In this example, we apply these methods to classify images from the CIFAR-10 dataset.

 ## Asynchronous Federated Learning Workflow
 In asynchronous federated learning, the interaction between the server and clients is more flexible, allowing for continuous model updates without the need for synchronization.
 The workflow is as follows: